 "Okay."
 Diedra reluctantly let Rebecka stand up.

 The noon meal was wonderful.
-The tavern part of the inn was closed to the public so Cyrene could feed just her family and friends.
+The tavern was closed to the public so Cyrene could feed just her family and friends.
 Xena and her brothers could hardly wait for the meal to end so they could go play with their friends.
-Diedra was grateful to be included.
-Solstice had always been a special time for the Amazons, celebrating the end of the shorter days, with the promise of new life soon.
-Cyrene brought her a warm mug of spiced wine, saying that Rebecka had okayed it, that it was well diluted.
-Diedra drank it gratefully as she and Cyrene talked about the baby.
-Diedra offered to buy Xena's baby things, but Cyrene wouldn't hear of it.
-She insisted that she was glad to give them to her, especially since Xena was so fond of Diedra.
-"Have you thought about who will midwife for you?"
+Diedra was grateful to be included, as Solstice had always been a special time for the Amazons, celebrating the end of the shorter days, with the promise of new life soon.

 "Do you suppose that Rebecka will offer?
-After all, she was a midwife in Israel, before she came to Greece."
+After all, she was a midwife in Israel, before she came to Greece, and has delivered a few babies here," Cyrene said.

 "I don't know, Cyrene.
-Oh, Rebecka listened to the baby's heartbeat this morning.
-She says everything sounds fine."
+Rebecka did listen to the baby's heartbeat this morning.
+She says everything sounds fine," she assured the innkeeper.

 Cyrene patted Diedra on the arm.
 "Diedra, since you started working for Rebecka, she has seemed very happy.
 You two must have become good friends."

 "Yes, I suppose we have.
-Cyrene, she mentioned something about a partner and being kicked out of her tribe.
+Cyrene, she mentioned something about a lover and being kicked out of her tribe.
 Do you know what really happened?
 And do the Hebrews really worship only one god?"
+Diedra asked, her curiosity finally overcoming her.

-Cyrene took a drink of her own wine, then answered, "Well, I haven't been able to get much from Rebecka, but from what she has told me, she was in love with a woman from the town her family lived in.
-She trained as a midwife, just like her mother, but when her father found a man to marry her, she refused.
-It seems that she had fallen in love with a 'pagan' woman and the Hebrews have this funny idea that only men and women can fall in love.
-Her father threatened to disown her, which is pretty serious there.
-They consider women to be property, first of the father, then of the husband.
-She tried to run away with her lover, but was caught by her brothers.
+Cyrene took a drink of her own wine, then answered, "Well, from what she has told me, she was in love with a woman from the town her family lived in.
+She trained as a midwife, just like her mother, but when she refused to marry a man, her father threatened to disown her.
+Rebecka tried to run away with her lover, but was caught by her brothers.
 They killed her lover, then brought her back home.
 She escaped again, the night before her wedding and wound up here.
-I've been friends with her since she arrived, but she has not really been friends with anyone else.
-Oh, she does a terrific job with the shop and everything, and people really admire her and appreciate the quality of food she sells, but she has always been slightly withdrawn."
+I've been friends with her since she arrived, but she has not really been friends with anyone else."
 Before she could say anything else, Xena came tearing into the room, chased by her brothers.
 Cyrene shook her head in amusement, then went to head the children away from any breakables.

 That night, Diedra was still thinking about what Cyrene had said.
-She couldn't imagine a society where women were treated as property.
-She thanked the gods and goddesses that she was brought up as an Amazon.
-Imagine being kicked out of your family just because you refused to marry the wrong person!
+Imagine being kicked out of your family just because you refused to marry someone!
 She had never fallen in love herself, she had been too busy becoming the best warrior possible, but she had heard plenty from her Amazon sisters.
 It didn't make any difference in her society whether you fell for a man or a woman, as long as you had a good marriage, although the men had to live in a separate village.
 Some Amazons would live with their husbands for a few years, then come back to the Amazon village to raise their children.

 Rebecka put down her mug and said, "Please ask."